mcdeoliveira/pyctrl/doc/tutorial.rst

 To the naked eye, the position plot above is virtually identical to the one obtained using the simulated model from Section :ref:`Simulated motor example`.
-Some subtle differences appear more visible in the velocity plot below:
+Some subtle differences are visible in the velocity plot below:

 .. image:: figures/rc_motor_2.png

-where one can that the motor has some difficulties overcoming `stiction <https://en.wikipedia.org/wiki/Stiction>`_, that is the static friction force that dominates when the velocities become small: it takes a bit longer to start around 1 second and gets *stuck* again
+where you can see that the motor has some difficulties overcoming `stiction <https://en.wikipedia.org/wiki/Stiction>`_, that is the static friction force that dominates when the velocities become small: it takes a bit longer to start around 1 second and gets *stuck* again